stacks-network/stacks/papers/feedback/README.md

 We'll generally accept most/all pull requests for feedback.
 Sending negative feedback is totally fine just please be polite.
 The only exception for not accepting a feedback pull request is if someone is spreading misinformation.

+If you prefer to submit your feedback privately, you can email it to token@blockstack.com.

 This directory can also help us acknowledge and thank people.
 Feel free to ask any questions and thanks for taking the time to help improve the whitepapers!